openimis/openimis-be-dhis2_etl_py/README.md

 - connection error management and DHIS2 answers parsing/logging (loggin only what matters and not including the 99% succesful)
 - remove not used optionset
 - add orgUnit in programs
+- safely remove all personal data (firstname. lastname, ...) because those data should't be shared with a BI systems

 -------------------------------------------------------------------------------------